lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 - A uniqueness conflict during `modify` removes and returns the modified value.
 - A panic inside a modifier removes the partially modified value before resuming the panic.
 - `update` exposes only unindexed fields through `OrderUpdate`, so it performs no index work.
+- `update_each` snapshots the selected index traversal and exposes `OrderUpdate` once for every element.
+Ordered selectors visit values in sorted order;
+  hashed selector order is unspecified.

 ## Deliberate Deferrals